rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 	suggest_guess(19, Answer::Bingo);
 }
 ```

+(Incidentally, nearly all the code in this post is directly
+executable; you can cut-and-paste the code snippets into a file
+`demo.rs`, compile the file with `--test`, and run the resulting
+binary to see the tests run.)

 Patterns can also match structured data (e.g. tuples, slices, user-defined
 data types) via corresponding patterns.
 In such patterns, one often